JessePepple/Data-Engineering-Project/README.md

 The Initial Load was successful
 <img width="1434" height="737" alt="Screenshot 2025-09-03 at 07 07 33" src="https://github.com/user-attachments/assets/acf50df7-6930-473b-9507-bc4894d058cf" />
-I then added new changes to the data and ran it again which was also successful fully concluding that our slowly changing dimension was a success
+To further validate the pipeline, I introduced new changes to the source data and re-ran the process.
+The updates were handled successfully, confirming that the Slowly Changing Dimensions (SCD) logic worked as intended.
+This final step demonstrated the robustness of the design and fully concluded the project with a reliable and scalable data pipeline.

 <img width="1434" height="737" alt="Screenshot 2025-09-03 at 11 02 13" src="https://github.com/user-attachments/assets/7d1b2c6c-dd9d-479b-ab11-c3ba484896ee" />

-After this i tested it out by playing with some queries in the Sql Warehouse on Databricks which was a success.
+To validate the final output, I tested the data by running SQL queries in the Databricks SQL Warehouse, simulating the type of exploration a data analyst would perform.
+This step confirmed that the data was well-modeled, accurate, and ready for analysis, thereby concluding the project and demonstrating that the pipeline successfully delivered data that is both prepared and business-ready.

 ## Lesson Learnt